codenamephp/chef.cookbook.gui/README.md

 The default cookbook is a No-Op.
 To install a gui, add the respective cookbook to your runlist.

+## Deprecated
+This cookbook is now deprecated and won't be getting any updates.

 ## Requirements

 ### Supported Platforms